mkilpatr/ldmx-analysis/README.md

 ## Running Processors in ldmx-analysis

 #### Environment Setup
-In the docker container, the `PYTHONPATH` environment variable is set to include the path to the ldmx-analysis python module installation, so you can access the full path to this library with a python function in your python config file.
+This repository is setup to act like another module of ldmx-sw and is installed alongside ldmx-sw.

-You can replicate this behavior without the docker container if you add the path to the install to your `PYTHONPATH`.
+If you aren't installing alongside ldmx-sw, you will need to add the separate installation to your `PYTHONPATH`.
 ```bash
 # put these lines in your environment setup script to make this easier (maybe ~/.bash_profile? or ~/.bashrc?)
 export PYTHONPATH=<path-to-this-repo-install>/lib/python:$PYTHONPATH